-MOVING EXPENSES - MISSIONARY ASSOCIATES
+MOVING EXPENSES

-Missionary associates that receive a salary from U.S. Missions are eligible to receive reimbursement from their missions account for moving expenses provided the move is greater than fifty miles and is required to continue the missions work.
+Missionaries that receive a salary from U.S. Missions are eligible to receive reimbursement from their missions account for moving expenses provided the move is greater than fifty miles and is required to continue the missions work.
 Funds are disbursed as work funds and are made taxable at year-end.
 The department senior director must approve the request.